 Sex is human relations, sex is the animal in us, sex is a spiritual practice, sex is public, sex is fiercely intimate and profoundly political.
 It can be a commodity or it can not be a commodity, it can be an instrument of oppression or the opposite – liberation.
 This is why we speak about sex, insisting on sex here and now, constituting sex anew.
 Creatively and politically.

 The characteristic hatred of Ukrainian rightists was confirmed during the uprising in Kiev in the winter of 2014, when many leftist activists were beaten up on the Maidan.

-From 2010-2012 the congress gathered progressive creative workers together to discuss relevant topics of creative labor for forty-eight hours on the eve of May Day in Moscow.
+From 2010-2012 the congress gathered progressive creative workers together to discuss relevant topics of creative labour for forty-eight hours on the eve of May Day in Moscow.
 Then they marched together in the red and black column at the demonstration.
-In 2012 there was also a traveling session in Kiev.
+In 2012 there was also a travelling session in Kiev.